Port

 The tranquil countryside of Dorset accompanies you en route to the village of Corfe.
 From the time when dinosaurs roamed the area right up to the modern day, nearly all periods of history are celebrated in and around the village -- a virtual time machine unequaled in the UK.

-Visit the thousand-year-old ruins of Corfe Castle, majestically silhouetted against the skyline.
-One of Britain's most romantic ruins, Corfe Castle, with its beautiful medieval architecture, dominates a breach in the Purbeck Hills.
-The castle has been an essential stronghold since before the time of William the Conqueror.
+Visit the evocative thousand-year-old ruins of Corfe Castle, majestically silhouetted against the skyline.
+One of Britain's most romantic ruins, Corfe's beautiful medieval architecture dominates a breach in the Purbeck Hills.
 Edward, the Saxon boy king, was murdered here in AD 978, and King John kept important prisoners and valuable treasures in the towers.

-You will also have a short time to wander about the village of Corfe before the return drive across the countryside to Portland.
+You will also have some brief free time to wander about the village of Corfe before commencing the return drive across the countryside to Portland.

 Notes: